davgit/Penplate/README.md

 Penplate
 ========

 A jQuery based HTML5 Editor for quick easy inline text editing.
+Based on the <a href="http://medium.com/">Medium</a> editor.

 Getting Started